idanf2/Replication-Paper-for-Q1/README.md

 As you can see, I have uploaded both the replication code of the original paper and the replication code of my own replication of the paper.
 I have also uploaded the data files needed to run the whole code until the end.
 At the bottom of the code, you will find the part of my replication.

+Note: I created the codes with the assistance of ChatGPT.
+All ideas, creativity, and decisions were entirely my own and the use of AI was completely technical for the purpose of convenience.